Oil Prices Decline With Recession Fears Triggered By Weak US Economic Data - UrduPoint

 Oil Prices Decline With Recession Fears Triggered By Weak US Economic Data

-ANKARA, Apr 6 (UrduPoint / Pakistan Point News - 6th Apr, 2023 ) :Oil prices decreased on Thursday after weak economic data in the US sparked recession fears.
+ANKARA, Apr 7 (UrduPoint / Pakistan Point News - 7th Apr, 2023 ) ::Oil prices decreased on Friday after weak economic data in the US sparked recession fears.

 International benchmark Brent crude traded at $84.61 per barrel at 10.08 a.m. local time (0708 GMT), a 0.45% drop from the closing price of $84.99 a barrel in the previous trading session.